 ⇒ Example of disorder due to deletion:

-Cri du chat (cry of the cat): There occurs deletion of a small portion of 5th chromosome.
+Cri du chat (cry of the cat): Deletion of a small portion of 5th chromosome.
 Children with this disease have a small head with unusual facial features, severe mental retardation and make a sound like a cat while crying.

 2) Duplication: The presence of part of a chromosome in excess is known as duplication.
 If the duplication is present only in one of the homologous pair of a chromosome, the duplicated part makes a loop to maximise juxtaposition of homologous regions during pairing.
 The extra segment can be arranged in many ways: